-This collection of classroom resources features all the pupil activities from our Developing expertise in teaching energy and change course for teachers.
+This collection of classroom resources features activities from our Energy and change course for teachers, from our Teaching Chemistry series.
 This collection is most valuable to those who have attended this course and wish to put into practice with their students some of the ideas and activities presented as part of that event.
+Please note that this list is not exhaustive; not all trainer activities have a corresponding classroom resource.
+In some circumstances there is variation between the training resource and classroom resource.

 A mixture of alcohol and air in a large polycarbonate bottle is ignited.
 The resulting rapid combustion reaction, often accompanied by a dramatic ‘whoosh’ sound and flames, demonstrates the large amount of energy released in the combustion of alcohols.